solidusio/solidus.io/source/blog/2023-08-01-solidus-quarterly-roundup-q2-2023.html.markdown

 In addition to a more compelling UI and a renewed UX, new features will be included; we are about to release an early alpha, though it should be stable enough despite its alpha state, to give you all a chance to test the new Admin and let us know your thought.

 Shorter feedback loops help build better products closer to users’ needs.
+For any feedback you want to share, we have prepared a [new category](https://github.com/solidusio/solidus/discussions/categories/new-admin-ui-ux-feedback) on Solidus' GitHub discussions.

 The alpha will contain a couple of exciting features, including: